hhandika/nahpu/assets/docs/info/en/specimen-capture.md

 Coordinate extent describes how far the specimen could have been from the recorded position.
 Use it when a trap line, transect, or search area is wider than the coordinate itself.

+Use the event’s local-time convention for capture times.
+A coordinate selected for a specimen should represent where that specimen was obtained, not simply the first point at the site.

 ## Learn more

 - [Specimen Records](https://nahpu.app/en/usages/specimens/)